ujjwalguptaofficial/sqlweb/README.md

 SqlWeb allows you to use sql query for performing database operation in IndexedDB.

 ## Important
 SqlWeb uses jsstore to run the indexedb query.
-It is a parser which parse sql query in terms of jsstore and passes to jsstore for further execution.
+SqlWeb parse sql query in terms of jsstore and passes to jsstore for further execution.

 ### Example